Mental Health Issues

 Age Is Just One Of The Factors To Consider Here.
 The Other Is Proportionate Universalism

 There is also the fact that any action taken need to occur across society and in proportion to the need of the individual, or community.
 This is proportionate universalism.
-This means a strategy that can be implemented on a world-wide scale.
+This means a strategy that can be implemented on a worldwide scale.
 Essentially, from a wealthy state in the US to a poorer nation in Africa, with a proportional response based on need.

-Class and wealth are important issues in the risk of mental health issues.
+Class and wealth are important issues at the risk of mental health issues.
 This is because of status, provision of care, standards of living and access to resources.
 Researchers have seen that while there is growing recognition of mental health issues in wealthier, first-world countries.